Marina Hyde: The Guardian

 Since 2000, Hyde has worked for The Guardian, at first writing the newspaper's Diary column.
 She was nominated as Columnist of the Year in the 2010 British Press Awards.

 Elton John unsuccessfully sued The Guardian for libel in relation to Hyde's spoof diary column "A peek at the diary of...
-'Sir Elton John'", published in July 2008.
+'Sir Elton John, published in July 2008.
 Mr Justice Tugendhat ruled that the "irony" and "teasing" did not amount to defamation.
 Hyde published a follow-up diary of Elton John in 2009.

-In November 2011, The Guardian apologised to The Sun newspaper for an article in which Hyde had falsely alleged the newspaper had visited the home of a member of the legal team of the Leveson Inquiry.
+In November 2011, The Guardian apologised to The Sun for an article in which Hyde had falsely alleged the newspaper had visited the home of a member of the legal team of the Leveson Inquiry.
 In the front-page story Hyde had accused The Sun of "blowing a giant raspberry at Lord Justice Leveson’s inquiry".
 The Suns then managing editor Richard Caseby sent a toilet roll accompanied by "a squalid note" to the then Guardian editor Alan Rusbridger after Hyde's false story.

 Hyde received two awards from the Sports Journalists' Association (SJA) in February 2020, including Sports Journalist of the Year, the first woman to receive the award in its 43-year history.
 The other award was for Sports Columnist of the Year.
 She had written columns during the year on Prime Minister Theresa May's decision to award a knighthood to Geoff Boycott, Tiger Woods's performance at the 2019 Masters, and male responses to the FIFA Women's World Cup that year.

 Hyde has won awards for her journalism.
 In 2017 she was named Political Commentator of the Year at the Editorial Intelligence Comment Awards, as well as winning the Commentariat of the Year Award.
 At the 2018 Editorial Intelligence Comment Awards, she received the Commentator of the Year award.
 In 2019, she won Political Commentator of the Year at the National Press Awards.
 Also in 2019, she received the Columnist of the Year award at the British Journalism Awards.
 She won the same award again at the British Journalism Awards in 2020.
 Also in 2020, she became the first woman ever to win the Sports Journalist of the Year award at the British Sports Journalism Awards.
 At the same event, she also won Sports Columnist of the Year.
 In 2020 Hyde won the London Press Club's Edgar Wallace Award for writing or reporting of the highest quality.